New constructions of pseudorandom codes: Planted hyperloop construction

 We begin by reviewing the assumptions used by \cite{BKR} to construct public-key cryptography.
 All hypergraphs are assumed to have ordered hyperedges (a hyperedge is an ordered tuple of vertices rather than a set of vertices). \begin{definition} A hyperloop is a 3-hypergraph where each vertex has degree two and we define the size of a hyperloop as the number of hyperedges it contains. \end{definition} The construction of \cite{BKR} plants $t = 2^{\Theta(\ell)}$ hyperloops $S_1, \dots, S_t$ of size $\ell = O(\log n)$ into a random hypergraph to create a 5-hypergraph $H$.
 The secret key is the set of $t$ hyperloops and the public key is $H$.
 We now formally present this construction.

 \begin{construction}[\cite{BKR}] Let $L_0$ be a fixed hyperloop of size $\ell = O(\log n)$. $H$ is sampled as follows.
-Let: \begin{enumerate} \itemsep=0ex \item $L$ be the union of $t = 2^{\Theta(\ell)}$ vertex-disjoint copies of $L_0$, \item $Q$ be a random 3-hypergraph with $n$ vertices and $m = n^{3/2-\delta}$ hyperedges, \item $P = Q \cup L$ where $L$ is planted on a random subset of the vertices of $Q$, \item $H$ is obtained by randomly adding 2 vertices to each hyperedge in $P$ (where those 2 vertices will be the last two in the ordered hyperedge) \end{enumerate} The public key is the 5-hypergraph $H$ and the secret key is $S_1, \dots, S_t$ where $S_i \subseteq \{ 1, \dots, m \}$ are they hyperedges corresponding to the $i^{th}$ planted copy of $L_0$. \end{construction}
+Let: \begin{enumerate} \itemsep=0ex \item $L$ be the union of $t = 2^{\Theta(\ell)}$ vertex-disjoint copies of $L_0$, \item $Q$ be a random 3-hypergraph with $n$ vertices and hyperedge probability $O(n^{-3/2-\delta})$, \item $P = Q \cup L$ where $L$ is planted on a random subset of the vertices of $Q$, \item If $P$ has more than $n^{3/2-\delta}$ hyperedges, output $H = \bot$.
+Otherwise, $P'$ is obtained by adding random 3-hyperedges to $P$ until it has $m = n^{3/2-\delta}$ hyperedges. \item $H$ is obtained by randomly adding 2 vertices to each hyperedge in $P'$ (where those 2 vertices will be the last two in the ordered hyperedge) \end{enumerate} The public key is the 5-hypergraph $H$ and the secret key is $S_1, \dots, S_t$ where $S_i \subseteq \{ 1, \dots, m \}$ are they hyperedges corresponding to the $i^{th}$ planted copy of $L_0$. \end{construction}

+For consistency, we define $F_{\bot}(x) = 0^{(n^{-3/2-\delta})}$.
 We refer to any hypergraph generated using \cref{cons: planted_hyperloop} as a planted hyperloop graph.
 This leads us to our first assumption.

-\begin{assumption} For a sufficiently small constant $\delta$, $m = n^{1.5 - \delta}$, $\ell = 0.36 \log n$, and $t = n^{0.75 - \delta}$, $P$ and $Q$ are $o(1)$-indistinguishable in $n^{O(1)}$ time. \end{assumption} The planted hyperloop assumption as stated in \cite{BKR} is the same as \cref{assump: planted_hyperloop} with the exception that it assumes $(1-\Omega(1))$-indistinguishably rather than $o(1)$-indistinguishably.
-However, in the following statement, \cite{BKR} indicates that $o(1)$-indistinguishably is also a fair assumption: \begin{displayquote} Our security argument applies to distinguishers of any \emph{constant} advantage. \end{displayquote} The fact that the security arguments of \cite{BKR} apply to distinguishers of \emph{any} constant advantage rather than for some fixed constant advantage which is less than one leads us to believe that the assumption of $o(1)$-indistinguishably in \cref{assump: planted_hyperloop} is indeed fair.
-If one wishes to use the more conservative assumption of $1-\Omega(1)$-indistinguishability for \cref{assump: planted_hyperloop}, \cref{thm: hyperloop_bigthm} holds with $(1-\Omega(1))$-indistinguishability rather than $o(1)$-indistinguishability.
+\begin{assumption} For a sufficiently small constant $\delta$, $\ell = 0.36 \log n$, and $t = n^{0.75 - \delta}$, $P$ and $Q$ are $o(1)$-indistinguishable in $n^{O(1)}$ time. \end{assumption} \cref{assump: planted_hyperloop} is the planted hyperloop assumption of \cite{BKR} with the exception that it assumes $o(1)$-indistinguishability rather than $(1-\Omega(1))$-indistinguishability. \fullversion{ However, in the following statement, \cite{BKR} indicates that $o(1)$-indistinguishability is also a fair assumption: \begin{displayquote} Our security argument applies to distinguishers of any \emph{constant} advantage. \end{displayquote} The fact that the security arguments of \cite{BKR} apply to distinguishers of \emph{any} constant advantage rather than for some fixed constant advantage which is less than one leads us to believe that the assumption of $o(1)$-indistinguishability in \cref{assump: planted_hyperloop} is indeed fair.
+If one wishes to use the more conservative assumption of $(1-\Omega(1))$-indistinguishability for \cref{assump: planted_hyperloop}, \cref{thm: hyperloop_bigthm} holds with $(1-\Omega(1))$-indistinguishability rather than $o(1)$-indistinguishability.

 We note $(1-\Omega(1))$-indistinguishability is a perfectly fine assumption for \cite{BKR} since they are able to amplify this to $\negl(n)$-indistinguishability using standard amplification techniques.
 However, applying such amplification techniques would mean that our PRC would not be robust to a constant error rate anymore.
 So we must make do with worse than $\negl(n)$-indistinguishability.